8 Point Art Cafe

 The Eight-point Gallery Cafe or 8 Point Art Cafe is an art gallery and cafe situated in Kollam (Quilon) city of Kerala, India.
 This is the first international standard art cafe in the city of Kollam.
 Eight-Point is established in a renovated heritage building, 'Parambarya,' inside the Asramam Picnic Village campus.
-Famous muralist and art director Mr. Shenley had taken the Parambarya building from Kollam DTPC(District Tourism promotion Council) for five years to set-up this art cafe.
+Famous muralist and art director Mr. Shenley had taken the Parambarya building from Kollam District Tourism Promotion Councils (DTPC) for five years to set-up this art cafe.
 The Kollam DTPC has spent nearly 2 million Indian Rupee for the renovation and setting up of properties in the museum/Paramparya building.

 Now the art cafe is home for various exhibitions, performing arts and other events.

 The gallery has held an exhibition on paintings by Arjun Maroli that depicts Kollam district on canvas 'KL02'.
 The exhibition was inaugurated by artist Anavadya.

 Toponymy

 The name 'eight-point' represents the eight creeks of Ashtamudi Lake and the eight art forms incorporated in the gallery.